 The frame is made of 2 pieces of hot-rolled steel, each one being 3/8" thick x 2" wide x about 26" long.
 The 3/8" x 2" size can be purchased in a 48" length at your local hardware store, "Big Box" home improvement store, or your local or online metal supplier.

 Section 1 of the castings is the axle pump block, and 2 eccentrics, in bronze.
 The pump block is solid and not only serves as a pump, but also as a frame brace.
 Made in New England, USA.
-Cost for Section 1 is $125 plus $25 shipping to the USA.
+Cost for Section 1 is $125 plus shipping.
 To purchase, click the Paypal button below.
 For other countries, or to pay by check, please inquire.

 Section 1 for "DINKY" is the axle pump and its eccentrics.
 To purchase, click the Paypal button at right.
 For countries outside the USA, please inquire.